Week 14 — Molding and casting

 Guangzhou (Chaihuo) — group documentation: comparing molding and casting materials, safety practices, and process workflows.

-1) Silicone comparison: we learned to choose by behavior, not only by price
+1) Silicone comparison: pick by pour behavior, not sticker price

 HongDa silicone material